 You might have noticed that I am, however, doing more podcasting.
 I've created, launched, and hosted a new series (which continues) called “Habitual Excellence.”

-As much as I like writing and sharing my own thoughts, I do like interviewing others — hearing what they have to say and helping amplify their voices.
+As much as I like writing and sharing my own thoughts, I do enjoy interviewing others — hearing what they have to say and helping amplify their voices.

 So, since I've been podcasting for almost 15 years, I have often been pitched by PR firms — offering me guests for my podcast.
 But, since “Lean Blog Interviews” is a pretty tight niche, I've found myself saying “no” to some people who would have been very interesting guests… but they just weren't a fit.